LorenzoFrangella/Individual-assignment-1899674-iot/README.md

 ### Network usage measurement
 To measure the network consumption of the was made by turning my local machine into a wifi access point and then monitor all the packets.
-The capured packets are in the file: ** capture esp32.pcapng **, produced with wireshark.
+The capured packets are in the file: <b>capture esp32.pcapng </b> , produced with wireshark.